 There are several bars along the lake, and you can have a good view while enjoying the nightlife in Hanoi.

-If you have more than 2 days in the capital, here are some ideas for amazing day trips from Hanoi.
+If you have more than two days in the capital, here are some ideas for fantastic day trips from Hanoi.